Skip to content

 The History of the 1967–1972 Ford F-100: America’s Classic Workhorse

-If you’re into classic truck restoration, few models are as iconic — or as versatile — as the 1967 to 1972 Ford F-100.
-As part of the fifth generation of Ford’s legendary F-Series, these trucks blended rugged utility with the beginnings of personal-use comfort, setting the stage for how Americans would view pickups for decades to come.
+If you’re into classic truck restoration, few models are as iconic—or as versatile—as the 1967–1972 Ford F-Series, including the F-100, F-150, F-250, and F-350.
+As part of Ford’s fifth generation of legendary pickups, these trucks combined rugged utility with a new sense of driver comfort, setting the standard for what American trucks would become.

-Whether you’re researching Ford F-100 history, planning a classic truck restoration, or considering a vintage Ford build, this guide will walk you through why the ’67–’72 F-100 is such a standout.
+Whether you’re exploring Ford F-Series history, planning a classic truck restoration, or preparing for your next vintage Ford build, this guide explains why the fifth-generation F-Series remains one of the most beloved and timeless designs ever produced.

 • A wider, more squared-off body style

-• Ford’s innovative Twin I-Beam front suspension, providing a smoother ride
+• Ford’s innovative Twin I-Beam front suspension for a smoother ride

-• 1968 added side marker lights and improved emissions controls
+• 1968 introduced side marker lights and better emissions controls

 • Multiple trim levels: Custom, Sport Custom, Ranger, and Ranger XLT